artslay/abyssal_nx/README.md

 /switch/abyssal_nx/assets.nxidx
 ```

-The asset pack is generated from the loose files in:
+The asset pack is generated from:

 ```text
 /switch/abyssal_nx/assets/
 ```

-It does not need to be created manually.
+These files do not need to be created manually.

-If the asset pack is missing or the contents of `assets/` have changed, it is rebuilt automatically.
+If the asset pack is missing or outdated, it is rebuilt automatically.
 If packing fails, the port falls back to loading the loose assets directly.

 ## Notes

 Do not launch the application from Album/applet mode if the available memory is insufficient.

-The engine reserves a large amount of memory for loading the Android libraries, so launching through a title override or a forwarder is recommended.
+Launching through a title override or forwarder is recommended.

 ## Controls

-The Nintendo Switch controller is mapped to the Godot input system:
+The Nintendo Switch controller is mapped to the Godot input system.

 | Nintendo Switch | Godot         |
 | --------------- | ------------- |